 Grab the rake

 Clear your lawn of earthworm castings by raking or sweeping the soil piles when they’re dry.
-Collecting them while they’re wet won’t do any good, so don’t perform this task after a rain shower.
+Collecting them while wet won’t do any good, so don’t perform this task after a rain shower.

 Once you’ve raked or swept up the castings, toss them in your compost bin or garden soil.
 While you enjoy a clean yard, your plants will enjoy free fertilizer.